-Let's take a look at how and why mathematicians stumbled upon irrational numbers:
+Let's take a look at how and why mathematicians stumbled upon irrational numbers.

-The Pythagorean theorem states that a2 + b2 = c2.
+The Pythagorean Theorem states that a2 + b2 = c2.
 In other words, one leg of a right triangle multiplied by itself plus the other leg multiplied by itself equals the hypotenuse multiplied by itself.
-In this very basic right triangle, where each of the legs has a measure of 1, the hypotenuse would be exactly √2, since 12 + 12 = (√2)2.
+In a very basic right triangle where each of the legs has a measure of 1, the hypotenuse would be exactly √2, since 12 + 12 = (√2)2.

-The sequence 1/2, 2/3, 3/4, 4/5, 5/6... approaches 1, but as long as you keep following this pattern, you're never going to hit it precisely.
+The sequence 1/2, 2/3, 3/4, 4/5, 5/6,... gets closer and closer to 1, but as long as you keep following this pattern, you're never going to hit it precisely.